-Since my husband is a game-junkie, and I’ve reached the peer group that appreciates nostalgic toys, there are always an abundance of classic board games in our house.
-I love the colorful game boards and wanted to upcycle one into a table clock or desk clock – perfect for decorating a play room or game room
+My husband is a board game-junkie and we’ve reached the peer group that appreciates nostalgic toys, Which means that there are always an abundance of classic board games in our house.
+I love the colorful game boards and wanted to upcycle one into a clock; perfect as home office or playroom wall decor.

-Making a Table Clock for the Play Room from Classic Board Games
+Making a Clock from a Retro Board Game

-I carefully removed the backing and “artwork” from the frame (which was paper and recyclable), and after cleaning the glass pane, I used it to trace out a square on the game board.
+First, I carefully removed the backing and “artwork” from the square picture frame.
+After cleaning the glass pane, I used it to trace out a square on the Parcheesi board.

-I *carefully* cut out my tracing with a utility knife (gosh, I’m scared of those things), and checked to make sure it fit the inside the picture frame well- and it did!
-The glass pane can be recycled, set aside for another craft project, or tossed if there’s no glass recycling in your area (the problem I have).
+Next, I carefully cut out my tracing with a utility knife, and checked to make sure it fit the inside the picture frame well.
+And, as expected, it did!

 I really, truly liked that the pattern was offset- it gave it an artistic, unique quality that it would have missed had everything been symmetrical.
 Proof that imperfection can be pretty darn perfect.

-We measured the exact center of our “clock face” and Jon carefully cut out a small circle (with an X-Acto knife).
+Then, we measured the exact center of our “clock face” and Jon carefully cut out a small circle in the Parcheesi board using an X-Acto knife.

 Pretty cool, eh?
-I love that it adds funky charm and color without being TOO funky…if that makes sense.
-I can think of lots of places for a clock like this- basement Rec room…den or game room…even a home bar!…a child’s bedroom…the list goes on.
+I love that it adds funky charm and color without being TOO funky, if that makes sense.
+I can think of lots of places for a clock like this- basement Rec rooms, dens or game rooms, even a home bar or a child’s bedroom.
+Endless possibilities!

 Craft on!